 Why You Hate Comic Sans

 Everyone loves to hate Comic Sans.
 The child-like handwriting font is so infamous, there is a movement to try to ban it.
 Mention its name to the common layman (aside from a preschool teacher), and you will likely get a chuckle, mention it to a trained designer, and you’ll get a look of disgust.
-But what exactly makes Comic Sans so horrible?
+In my free design course, I teach you how to battle font anxiety, but I can tell you right now Comic Sans is usually not a good choice.
+What exactly makes Comic Sans so horrible?

 I recently gave a talk at IgniteChicago – with less detail than what follows – about just why it is that Comic Sans is so hated:

 To illustrate the poor fundamentals of Comic Sans, I will compare it to Helvetica, which is such a beloved font, that there’s a movie – about typography – named Helvetica.

 First of all, I should acknowledge that comparing these fonts is a bit apples to oranges (which are both fruits, mind you), in that they both convey completely different moods: Helvetica looks strong and serious, and Comic Sans is usually used in situations where one wants to look playful and casual.

 Both Have Unmodulated Strokes